HVA-FRC-3824/RohawkticsScouting2016/README.md

 Git is a distributed version control system.
 Git uses a concept of repositories, branches, and commits to keep track of the history of a collection of files.

 ### Contribution guidelines ###

 At this time, we are planning to use a branch/pull request workflow.
 There is a nice guide to the flow [here](https://guides.github.com/introduction/flow/).

 When implementing a new feature, you should create a branch off of master.
 Once you have implemented the new feature, you should create a pull request.
 At this point, the code will enter an informal review process prior to merging into master.

+### Issue Tracking/Task board ###
+We will be using [Bitbucket Cards](http://www.bitbucketcards.com/amessing/scoutingtest) to keep track of bugs, improvements, and tasks that need to worked on.
 ### Who do I talk to? ###

 This repository is current managed by Andrew Messing (akmessing1@yahoo.com).